TobiX/screentest/README.md

 Change the directory to the source directory:
     cd screentest-<version>
 Set it up for your system:
-    ./configure
-You can run "./configure --help" for details of the configuration process.
+    meson setup builddir

 ### 2. COMPILING THE PROGRAM

-Run "make" (On BSD systems, you might want to use "gmake").
+Run "meson compile".
 This will compile the "screentest" program.
 Since the program is mostly standalone, you can now verify their function by running them in the current directory (calling "./screentest").

 ### 3. INSTALLING

-Run "make install".
+Run "meson install".